As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Some of the best rockhounding sites in Illinois are the Mazon and Mississippi Rivers, Hamilton, Crystal Glen Creek, Spillman Creek, Terre Haute, North Aurora, Galena, Fayville, Thebes, Cave-in-Rock, Minerva Mine, Rosiclare, McKee Creek, and Sparta, among many other places.

-Let’s take a look at some of these sites and see where exactly you should go rockhounding, and what you might find!
+Let’s look at some of these sites and see where exactly you should go rockhounding and what you might find!

 Crystal Glen Creek

 Crystal Glen Creek is among the best rockhounding locations in Northern Illinois.
 The exposures in this creek are amazing!
 You can find an extreme diversity of geodes.
-Some geodes contain aragonite, others barite, calcite, and you can even find goethite geodes, pyrite, quartz, selenite, and other varieties.
+Some geodes contain aragonite, others barite and calcite, and you can even find goethite geodes, pyrite, quartz, selenite, and other varieties.

 Spillman Creek

-The Spillman Creek is another abundant geode area in Illinois where beautiful, and big geode specimens can be found.
-Here, you can find calcite geodes, pyrite geodes, chalcedony geodes, sphalerite geodes, and even quartz containing geodes.
+Spillman Creek is another abundant geode area in Illinois where beautiful and big geode specimens can be found.
+Here, you can discover calcite geodes, pyrite geodes, chalcedony geodes, sphalerite geodes, and even quartz-containing geodes.

 Terre Haute